ZeyuKeithFu/upspin-openshift/README.md

 # upspin-openshift
-Deploy Upspin server on OpenShift.
+Deploy Upspin server on OpenShift using self-signed certificate.